-Unfortunately, there are very few histological morphometric studies of venous conduits in coronary surgery, especially comparative in relation to sex that we could compare with our results.
-More research is needed to determine the true causes of the different patency of vein grafts by sex.
+Unfortunately, there are very few histological morphometric studies of venous conduits in coronary surgery, especially those comparing in relation to sex, which we could compare with our results.
+More research is needed to determine the true causes of the different patency of vein grafts in relation to sex.

-Our results may point to the conclusion that in women, especially younger and middle-aged women, due to significantly thicker tunica media, the use of venous conduit in coronary surgery should be avoided due to better, both medium-term and long-term, postoperative results.
+Our results may point to the conclusion that in women, especially younger and middle-aged women, due to a significantly thicker tunica media, the use of a venous conduit in coronary surgery should be avoided due to better medium-term and long-term postoperative results.